 Do you love spicy food or know someone who always wants to try the newest spicy dish or type of hot sauce?
 These types seem to actually crave spicy food which could be hard for a person with more mild tastes to understand.

-If you aren’t a big fan of spicy food you may be wondering what the obsession seems to be with taking the heat to the limit.
+If you aren’t a big fan of chilly foods you may be wondering what the obsession seems to be with taking the heat to the limit.
 BURRRRN, BABY, BURN is reserved for the true Nashville hot chicken lovers (who take the hot part very seriously)!
 BURRRRN, BABY, BURN comes with a warning and is definitely not for the faint of heart!

 The main chemical in hot foods is called capsaicin.
 This chemical is effective in relieving pain by making the nerves that cause you to feel pain inactive for a bit.
 The heat sends a signal to your brain and desensitizes the pain.
 Capsaicin has also been used as a pain reliever!